What is rheumatoid arthritis?

 While modern treatments allow most patients to control the symptoms of rheumatoid arthritis, in some cases it can critically interfere with one’s ability to enjoy life.
 The joint inflammation can wear down cartilage and eventually cause joint deformities.
 The inflammation can also spread to other parts of the body such as the eyes, lungs, and blood vessels, leading to systemic problems from inflammation.
 This can lead to a host of other issues, including shortness of breath from lung inflammation, rheumatoid nodules (small bumps under the skin near bony areas), and increased eye pain and dryness.
 Due to the long-term, irreversible consequences of some of these complications, particularly joint damage and deformity, doctors emphasize seeking treatment early.

 Non-steroidal anti-inflammatory drugs (NSAIDs) help reduce the pain associated with rheumatoid arthritis by combating inflammation.
-This class of medications includes ibuprophen and naproxen, among others.
-Although they may help with the pain, NSAIDs can have a negative impact on the stomach; for example, increase the patients’ risk of stomach ulcers.
-Therefore, for the patients who are at increased risk of ulcers, the doctors may prescribe celecoxib, which is also an NSAID, however has fewer negative effects on the stomach.
+This class of medications includes ibuprofen and naproxen, among others.
+Although they may help with the pain, NSAIDs can have a negative impact on the stomach; for example, increase the patient’s risk of stomach ulcers.
+Therefore, for patients who are at increased risk of ulcers, doctors may prescribe celecoxib, which is also an NSAID, but has fewer negative effects on the stomach.

 Disease-modifying antirheumatic drugs (DMARDs) act on the immune system to interfere with the course of the disease.
-Some of the well-known and widely used medications in this class are methotrexate, sulfasalazine and hydroxycholorquine, among others.
-Methotrexate is by far the most popular drug in this class, as it is effective and relative safe, and can be used long-term.
-Some of the side effects of methotrexate include liver and bone marrow damage, as well as birth defect.
+Some of the well-known and widely used medications in this class are methotrexate, sulfasalazine, and hydroxychloroquine, among others.
+Methotrexate is by far the most popular drug in this class, as it is effective and relatively safe, and can be used long-term.
+Some of the side effects of methotrexate include liver and bone marrow damage, as well as birth defects.
 Patients taking methotrexate need to do blood tests regularly to rule out any complications.
-Hydroxycholorquine and sulfasalazine are usually prescribed in milder case of rheumatoid arthritis.
-They are associated with fewer side effects than other DMARDs, however they are considered to be less potent.
+Hydroxychloroquine and sulfasalazine are usually prescribed in milder cases of rheumatoid arthritis.
+They are associated with fewer side effects than other DMARDs, however, they are considered to be less potent.